Last Updated on: 13th July 2025, 02:18 pm

 Weapons and Other Tweaks

-Weapons got also adjusted.
+Weapons have also been adjusted.
 MK12 now has more recoil, probably to make it less easy to spam.
 And UMP45, a favorite of some players, has slower bullets now.
-These might help balance close-range fights, but it could upset those who liked them how they were.
+These might help balance close-range fights, but they could upset those who liked them how they were.

 The Emergency Pickup item no longer appears in Ranked, which Krafton said was giving too much advantages, especially late game.
-Some peoples might miss it though.
+Some people might miss it ,though.

 Rewards and Leaderboards Update

-The new season gives special rewards for people who ranks high—parachutes, title plates, and even animated things.
-The leaderboards now refreshing weekly, which could be good for keeping motivation but also can get tiring.
+The new season gives special rewards for people who rank high—parachutes, title plates, and even animated things.
+The leaderboards are now refreshing weekly, which could be good for keeping motivation, but also can get tiring.

 The top 500 players will get a badge, showing they are better than others.
 How useful it is, remains to be seen.